 Event Integrative Medicine and Health in prevention and management of COVID-19 and long COVID European Parliament, Brussels and online

 On Tuesday 14 June, 15:15-17:15 CEST the MEP Interest Group on Integrative Medicine and Health hosted an event with leading experts in the field of Integrative Medicine and Health in the prevention and management of COVID-19 and long COVID.
-Expert speakers shared their knowledge and insights.
+Academic expert speakers shared their knowledge and insights.

 Enhancing resilience: a solution for COVID-19 and other infectious illnesses